 11 Famous Writers Who Were Rejected Before Making It Big

-Here’s eleven reasons writers might just be right after all…
+Here’s eleven famous writers who were rejected and show that writers might just be right after all…

 1. Madeline L’Engle’s book, A Wrinkle in Time, was turned down 29 times before she found a publisher.